arjun-menon/multi-adblock-detect/README.md

 Each technique is available as a regular function, and as a React hook.

-* detectAdBlockFetchOrXhrAdsByGoogle,
+* detectAdBlockFetchOrXhrAdsByGoogle
   * useDetectAdBlockFetchOrXhrAdsByGoogle

-* detectAdBlockFetchDoubleClick,
+* detectAdBlockFetchDoubleClick
   * useDetectAdBlockFetchDoubleClick

-* detectAdBlockScriptSailthruJs,
+* detectAdBlockScriptSailthruJs – requires a static asset
   * useDetectAdBlockScriptSailthruJs

-* detectAdBlockBaitElementOrXhrGoogle,
+* detectAdBlockBaitElementOrXhrGoogle – requires a static asset
   * useDetectAdBlockBaitElementOrXhrGoogle

-* detectAdBlockScriptAdsByGoogle,
+* detectAdBlockScriptAdsByGoogle
   * useDetectAdBlockScriptAdsByGoogle

-* detectAdBlockScriptAdsJs,
+* detectAdBlockScriptAdsJs – requires a static asset
   * useDetectAdBlockScriptAdsJs

 ### Usage